Dozens arrested after mob storms Capitol; officials vow that more will be charged

 At a news conference, Michael R. Sherwin, the acting U.S. attorney for the District, voiced “concern” at the relatively small number of rioters who were detained by police in the Capitol.
 As a result, he said, federal authorities face the daunting task of identifying, locating and obtaining arrest warrants for a large number of suspects, which he said could occupy investigators for months.

-“Hundreds of people flooded the Capitol and were not [handcuffed] by police,” Sherman said “I don’t want to be Monday morning quarterbacking to say why they didn’t do it, but it made our job more difficult.”
+“Hundreds of people flooded the Capitol and were not [handcuffed] by police,” Sherman said.
+“I don’t want to be Monday morning quarterbacking to say why they didn’t do it, but it made our job more difficult.”
 He said, “I can’t explain why they weren’t” detained.

 “We have a lot of lessons to learn from this,” Sherwin said.
 “I think we are going to learn from this over the next several months, if not years.”